 - Never refreeze breast milk once thawed.

 Breast milk has to be used within 24 hours of it being thawed in the fridge.
-Once you warm it up for use, it should be consumed within 2 hours.
+Once you warm it up for use with a baby bottle warming machine, it should be consumed within 2 hours.

 What Does Good Breast Milk Look Like?